 How Much Sodium?

 There are foods I avoid altogether such as sliced ham (around 300 mg per slice), pickles (around 500mg per spear), and chips.
 Since I don’t have a diet rich in sodium, I’m very sensitive to salty foods.
-If it’s too salty, I simple won’t eat it.
+If it’s too salty, I simply won’t eat it.
 For example, the last time I ate Crunchy Cheetos the saltiness was horrible.

 (When I do eat pickles, I buy the reduced sodium ones and only enjoy one spear as a treat.)